 NOTE: For a long term solution, use a named Excel table, as a data source.
 It will adjust automatically, if new rows are added.

-After a pivot table has been created, you might want to add new records in the source data, or change the existing records.
+After a pivot table has been created in your Excel file, you might want to add new records in the source data, or change the existing records.
 In a large workbook, it can be difficult to locate the exact source for the pivot table, if there are several tables or lists.

-Follow these steps, to find the source data for a pivot table:
+Follow these steps, to find the data source of a Microsoft Excel pivot table:

 The Change PivotTable Data Source dialog box opens, and you can see the the source table or range in the Table/Range box.
 This may be a reference to a sheet and range of cells, such as